 The other is the updated 12-hole ocarina, which is aesthetically closer to the ocarina we all know and love today.

 Simplicity and style aside, these are still fully playable 3D printed musical instruments.
-You can hear how the 12-hole ocarina sounds in the video below.

 Twist-Off Maracas – Twist and Shake this 3D Printed Musical Instrument!

 Maracas may seem like one of the most basic instruments available, but the variety of sounds they can make depends on what’s in them.

 This design for 3D printed maracas includes a twist-off top that you can fill with anything from buttons to paper clips to produce different noises as you shake.